 The Krampus has popped up in modern pop culture from time to time.

 It has made guest appearances in "The Venture Brothers,"

 "Supernatural," and "The Colbert Report," as well as showing up in

 webcomics like "Something Positive" and "PvP."
+A horror-comedy film called "Krampus" was released in 2015 starring Adam Scott and Toni Collette.
 And there's an

 Italian death metal band called Krampus, which shouldn't be too